xxzWzxx/xxzWzxx.github.io/content/readings.md

 # Readings

-This is a collection of readings I have or plan to read.
+This is a collection of readings I have read or plan to read.
 If you have some good books or articles related, welcome to share them with me.

 ## My reading List